SofiiaTrokhymchuk/fso-nodejs-express/README.md

 # Phonebook App

 This is a simple full-stack application built with Node.js and React, allowing users to manage a list of contacts in a phonebook.
+This app is a 3rd part of [fullstackopen](https://fullstackopen.com/en) course.

 ## Features